A Comprehensive Guide To Virginia EV Tax Credits, Rebates & Charging Incentives

 EV Charging Rates in Virginia

-Virginia’s utilities are increasingly offering time-of-use (TOU) programs to help EV owners save on charging costs, with twelve utilities either already offering time-of-use programs or currently working to develop one.
+Virginia’s utilities are increasingly offering time-of-use (TOU) electricity rates to help EV owners save on charging costs, with twelve utilities either already offering time-of-use programs or currently working to develop one.
 While not all these programs are geared specifically to EV charging, EV owners can save by scheduling their charging sessions during lower-rate periods.

 Under time-of-use programs, electricity rates fluctuate based on projected demand.
 Typically, off-peak hours, such as during the night when activity and electric demand are lower, offer significantly cheaper electricity rates and some utility programs also have seasonal schedules with lower rates during the winter.